alkue-com/acid/README.md

 GitHub Action to deploy and delete one-off Azure Container Instances.

-Purpose:
-- This is for short-running internal workloads, not a web server deployer.
+This is for provisioning/deprovisioning short-running *internal* workloads.

-- Container gets only private IP thus only Linux workloads are supported by ACI.
+Note: Only Linux containers are supported for private networking by ACI.

+Requirements:
+- GitHub runner must have `bash` and `az` installed (GitHub hosted runners do).
-- A resource group, a virtual network and an unused subnet must already exist.
+- The resource group, the virtual network and the subnet must already exist.
+- Runner must be

 ## Setup

-In the target repository, add the following as GitHub Actions secrets:
+In the repository, add the following as GitHub Actions secrets:

-- `SUBSCRIPTION` (name, must exist)
+- `SUBSCRIPTION` (name or id, must exist)
 - `LOCATION` (e.g. `westeurope`)
 - `RG` (name, must exist)
-- `ACI` (name)
+- `ACI` (name, to be created)
-- `VNET` (name, must exist)
+- `VNET` (name or id, must exist)
-- `SUBNET` (name, must exist)
+- `SUBNET` (name or id, must exist)

 Use [azure/login](https://github.com/Azure/login) action in your pipeline to login to Azure your preferred way before using this action.

 ## Inputs

+See `az container create --help` for detailed description on arguments.

 ### Deploy

 Required arguments:

-- `action`
+- `action`: deploy
 - `subscription`
 - `location`
 - `rg`